M17-Project/WPSD_CustomBinaries-Source/NextionDriver/README-options.md

 ```
 GroupsFileSrc=https://place.of.the.groupsfile/directory/where/groupfile.txt
 ```
-This file will be fetched with `wget` and placed in the directory specified by `DataFilesPath` and named as specified by `GroupsFile`
+This file will be fetched with `curl` and placed in the directory specified by `DataFilesPath` and named as specified by `GroupsFile`
 When not specified, the groups file is fetched from BrandMeister.
 **Note:**
-The `wget` program must be present on your system !
+The `curl` program must be present on your system !

 ### DMRidFile
 the name of the file with user number <-> name info